aspose-pdf/Aspose.PDF-Products/pdf/net/metadata/pdf/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.PDF for .NET is supported on all major operating systems.
  Just make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}

--  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, and PHP, VBScript, Delphi, C++ via COM Interop.
+-  Microsoft Windows or a compatible OS with .NET Framework, .NET Core.
 -  Development environment like Microsoft Visual Studio.
 -  Aspose.PDF for .NET referenced in your project.